ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 ## Usage

+In order to use the type checker, mount a configuration specification along with this plugin.

+`kdb mount <specification> spec/<path> <storage plugin to read the specification> typechecker`

+Currently there is no way to check the specification automatically upon mounting.
+Simply retrieve a random key from the specification using `kdb get <path>` will cause the typechecking to happen, issuing a warning if it detects any problem with it.

+## Examples

 To see its functionality there will be a test specification installed into `/usr/local/share/elektra/specifications/simpleTestSpecification.ini`.
 This path may vary slightly depending on the build configuration.
 The file can be typechecked by mounting it along with the typechecker plugin by calling

 `kdb mount simpleTestSpecification.ini spec/examples ini typechecker`

+## Debugging

 This test specification has no errors by default and will thus report nothing, but if you alter it you can experiment with the typechecker.
 If Elektra is compiled